FarronF/limerick-council-meetings/meetings/2015/07/20-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - 15th June, 2015.md

 The sponsorship of the bikes and the contract for the maintenance of the

-facility is a matter for the NTA.---
+facility is a matter for the NTA.
+---
 8

 In reply to queries raised by Members the Acting Director, Travel and Transportation